 Also, don’t just choose your sponsors purely based on name recognition alone.
 Yes, in motorsports, it’s important that your sponsors are a who’s who of brands, but that can’t be your only criteria.

 You also need to look for audience alignment.
 If you read this blog often enough, then I may sound like a broken record here, but that’s only because this is so important.
 Your audience is a huge asset to a sponsor.
 Like I said before, if a sponsor can get a commercial during your broadcast, that gives them a chance to sell to your audience and gain new customers.

-Even if your motorsports event won’t be televised, seeing ads for Arby’s plastered all over the track will definitely get a few attendees’ mouths watering as they begin craving Arby’s.
+Even if your motorsports event isn’t televised, seeing ads for Arby’s plastered all over the track will definitely get a few attendees’ mouths watering as they begin craving Arby’s.

 That said, if your organization is associated with veganism, then partnering with any meat-loving brand is a bad idea.
 You’ll alienate your audience just for clout, and that’s not worth it.

-So yes, choose a handful of sponsor brands, maybe a dozen or two dozen depending on how many sponsors you want for your racing event.
-You can target maybe one or two long-shot big brands, but I’d recommend creating a list of target sponsors more likely to say yes than no.
+So yes, choose a handful of sponsor brands, maybe a dozen or two dozen, depending on how many sponsors you want for your racing event.
+You can target maybe one or two long-shot big brands, but I’d recommend creating a list of target sponsors who are more likely to say yes than no.